ridiekel/jeletask/README.md

 gas_type     : One of the 4 possible signal options: "4-20ma", "0-20ma", "0-10V" or "5-10V"
-gas_min      : The "Min" value (see PROSOFT configuration) gas_max      : The "Max" value (see PROSOFT configuration) gas_decimals : How many decimals you want returned (rounded up)
+gas_min      : The "Min" value (see PROSOFT configuration) gas_max      : The "Max" value (see PROSOFT configuration) decimals : How many decimals you want returned (rounded up)
 ```

 ## Input (digital inputs)